brousalis/bendystraw/README.md

     npm run bendystraw

-which will create a `gulpfile.js` requiring bendystraw in your project.
+which will create a `gulpfile.js` in your project that requires bendystraw.

-> you could also copy the `/gulpfile.js` folder and `package.json` into your own project
+you could also copy the `/gulpfile.js` folder and `package.json` into your own project.

 ### tasks